Pal o' Mine

 Pal O' Mine is a 1924 drama-romance 6-reel film produced by Columbia Pictures.
 The film was directed by Edward Le Saint and written by Edith Kennedy.
 The film was released on March 1, 1924.

 Production and release

 The film was directed by Edward Le Saint, one of the earliest directors to work with Columbia Pictures.
 Edith Kennedy wrote the film's screenplay.
 It was theatrically released in North American cinemas on March 1, 1924.

+Preservation and status

+A complete copy of the film is held at the Library of Congress.